lisa1501/E-Commerce-Web-Shop/README.md

 # Welcome To MyOffice
-MyOffice is an e-commerce shopping application that allows users to easily shop online.
-Users can add items to the shopping cart, edit the item total number, delete items from cart or empty shopping cart.
-After users provide their shipping address information, user can enter bank card details.
-After users successfully finish the payment process, Commerce.js send a confirmation email both to the customer and the store.
+Developed an e-commerce website in which users can shop and place office items.
+Implemented a shipping address form by using react-hook-form and international/domestic shipping fee options.
+Designed and developed payment workflow on the stripe payment processing platform, both store owners and users receive a confirmation email with order details from Commerce.js when users complete the payment
 <br>
 ## Installation